mnemnion/orb/doc/md/Orbit/codeblock.md

 CB.__tostring = function() return "codeblock" end
 ```

- Adds a .val field which is the union of all lines.
+ Adds a \.val field which is the union of all lines\.
- Useful in visualization.
+ Useful in visualization\.

 ```lua
 function CB.toValue(codeblock)